Mariam262/DataEngineering-Internship/README.md

 <a name="project"></a>
 ## 💥 Project
 The project was for a client with a social media app, who requires a comprehensive solution architecture for cloud-based data management.
-We were responsible for
-👉 Providing a cloud platform
+I did the following in my project, 👉 Providing a cloud platform
 👉 Devise a comprehensive end-to-end solution
 👉 Conduct a thorough cost analysis for the project.